 "There are already a lot of hormones affecting your mental state in quite a difficult matter, and during this period many of us need some extra self-care and gentleness.
 Trying to fight your physical body and how it appears during this time will not be a good idea since you're already more sensitive to physical neglect and self-loathing.

 "It is really important that you learn to love yourself no matter how your body looks/how you perceive it - 'cause your body's shape/size/form will not be a constant factor.
 And this is what I look like for at least one week a month.
 And that is many weeks in a lifetime.
 So, I wanted to show you this - to show you that it is ok, that no one looks like the pictures they post on instagram at all times.
 We choose to show others what we are proud of - but I think it is important to be proud of the totality of you - to learn to be proud of you, no matter what your body looks like."

-The period activist
+The activist's period pictures

 Cass posted a poem to explain the picture, "Y’all know I’m trans and queer, And what that means for me all around, Is something that’s neither there nor here, It’s a happy, scary middle ground.
 So when I talk gender inclusion, And I wrote these rhymes to help you see, I’m not tryna bring up something shallow, Periods are honestly pretty traumatic for me..."

 The poet's period pictures

 Performer and poet Rupi Kaur threw a spotlight on periods when she created a photo series of powerful menstruation-themed pictures – one of the period pictures was removed by instagram for “violating policies”.
 Rupi challenged the social networking site and gained praise from women all over the world for her raw, natural depiction of periods.

 Rupi explained her images, “I bleed each month to help make humankind a possibility.
 My womb is home to the divine.
 A source of life for our species, whether I choose to create or not.
 But very few times it is seen that way.